Sacramento River thru Box Canyon

 1

-Ney Springs Fishing Access on the right bank, recommended put-in for rafts, or emergency take-out.
+Ney Springs Fishing Access on the right bank, possible put-in for rafts, or emergency take-out.
 Several trails descend from a parking lot to the river near the base of a midstream island.
 Vehicles can reach Ney Springs by driving south from the west side of Siskyou Dam, then taking a dirt road down to the river.

 2